Menu Close

 Preparing your paper

-1. The paper topic should align with the scope of the symposium, as well as the publisher's guidelines, to ensure relevance to the event's focus.
-This ensures that the submitted work is pertinent to the conference's objectives and will be of interest to the attendees and readers.
+1. It is imperative that the topic of your paper aligns with the thematic scope of the symposium, as well as the publisher's guidelines.
+This alignment ensures that the submitted work is not only relevant to the objectives of the conference but also resonates with the interests of attendees and readers alike.

-4. The abstract should be concise and no longer than 500 words, excluding abstract title, authors, and affiliations.
-It should be formatted in a Letter paper size (8.5 x 11 inch) in PDF format.
-Furthermore, the paper should be at least four pages long and no maximum limit on paper page counts.
+4. The abstract should be succinct, containing no more than 200 words, excluding the title, authors, and affiliations.
+It must be formatted in a Letter paper size (8.5 x 11 inch) in PDF format.
+Furthermore, the complete paper should encompass a minimum of four pages to provide a detailed overview of its main points and contributions.

-• Please ensure that all fonts are embedded, not as encrypted/secured file, and has no headers, footers, bookmarks, form fields, links, or annotation. 💡 For further assurance, we recommend utilizing the PDF analyzer ↗︎ provided by EDP Sciences to inspect the document and guarantee that the submitted paper meet the required standards.
+• Please ensure that all fonts are embedded within the document, which should not be encrypted or secured.
+Additionally, refrain from including headers, footers, bookmarks, form fields, links, or annotations. 💡 For further verification of compliance with these standards, we recommend utilizing the PDF Analyzer ↗︎ provided by EDP Sciences.

-7. When incorporating tables and figures from external sources into your manuscript, ensure that the original work is written in English (US) and that you have obtained the necessary permissions from the copyright holder.
-Additionally, include a proper credit in your paper to acknowledge the source and comply with copyright regulations.
+7. When incorporating tables and figures from external sources into your paper, it is essential that these works are also written in English (US).
+Authors must secure all necessary permissions from copyright holders and appropriately credit these sources within their manuscripts to comply with copyright regulations.

-8. For both primary and co-authors, it is essential to provide complete credentials, including full names and email addresses.
-If co-authors are affiliated with multiple institutions, the secondary institution(s) and the investigators associated with each institution must be listed.
-Please note that the author name order should not be reversed unless explicitly instructed by the publisher.
-Additionally, affiliations and author names should not include professional titles, such as "Professor", "Graduate Student Researcher", "HOD", "Lecturer", "Alumnus", etc., to maintain consistency and clarity.
+8. Complete credentials for both primary and co-authors must be provided, including full names and email addresses.
+In cases where co-authors are affiliated with multiple institutions, it is necessary to list all secondary affiliations along with the respective investigators associated with each institution.
+Please note that the order of author names should remain unchanged unless explicitly directed by the publisher.
+Additionally, author affiliations should exclude professional titles such as "Professor," "Graduate Student Researcher," "HOD," "Lecturer," or "Alumnus" to maintain clarity and consistency.

 Downloadable templates and related documents